DJBorn/practice/ctci/bit_manipulation/README.md

-# Trees and Graphs
+# Bit Manipulation
-This folder contains my implementations of the problems in the Trees and Graphs section
+This folder contains my implementations of the problems in the Bit Manipulation section